-Highlights of the reports presented were as follows:
+Highlights of the reports presented within the reports were as follows:

-- Vision Mission and Values & Co-operative Principles were reviewed. - Board focus and responsibilities were presented - Board Attendance, Remuneration and Expenses reviewed - Committees of the board and who is on them was presented - All Board members are actively participating in board training - Strategic Initiatives were discussed - List of Board members, Terms and Years of Service were reported - 2018 Growth, Margin and Capital were discussed. - ERM process and focus on risk areas were presented - Regulatory environment & Capital Standards were discussed - Market Code & Privacy Code reports were given - A listing of all the staff, positions, years of service, as well as the locations they work. - Corporate and Social Responsibility report included branch locations, number of staff and how much payroll income was injected into our local economies.

-- Environmental initiatives were presented along with a listing of donations and contributions that the Credit Union and staff made in 2018.
-Over 2,300 volunteer hours were completed. - A summary of special community events Radius hosted in 2018.
+- Vision Mission and Values & Co-operative Principles - Board focus and responsibilities - Board Attendance, Remuneration and Expenses reviewed - Committees of the board and who is on them - All Board members are actively participating in board training - Strategic Initiatives - List of Board members, Terms and Years of Service were reported - 2019 Growth, Margin and Capital reported - ERM process and focus on risk areas were reported - Regulatory environment & Capital Standards were reported - Market Code & Privacy Code reports enclosed - A listing of all the staff, positions, years of service, as well as the locations they work. - Corp and Social Responsibility report included branch locations, number of staff and how much payroll income was injected into our local economies. - Environmental Initiatives were reported along with a listing of Donations and Contributions the Credit Union and staff did in 2019.
+Over 2,200 volunteer hours were completed. - A summary of special community events Radius hosted in 2019.

-Nominating Committee Report Presented by Keith Bacon:
+Nominating Committee Report Presented by Steven Berg:

-Keith provided a brief report on the composition and role of the Nomination Committee.
+Steven provided a brief report on the composition and role of the Nomination Committee.
 He also spoke to the structure of the board and on the representation by district.
 Election of Director Report was presented.
+Steven also reported that Blair Kotz agreed to run for a one year term on the board, in order to stagger the terms of maturity for District 2.